SCOTLAND’S CLIFF-TOP GOLF COURSES

 On the north Aberdeenshire coastline, Royal Tarlair’s 13th hole, ‘the Clivet’, is another notorious beast that makes use of a narrow headland that snakes its way towards a precipitous drop.
 Positioning a green on the edge was both cruel and obvious!

-Perhaps the most dramatic prospects however can be found in non-traditional golfing regions?
+Perhaps the most dramatic prospective potential for Scotland’s cliff-top golf courses however can be found in non-traditional golfing regions?
 This will require developers and investors to weigh up the conundrum of accessibility, and maintenance.
 If there is a candidate anywhere, it’s possibly to be found in the extreme north and the Arctic facing coastline.
 This is where Scotland’s highest cliffs and most dramatic can be found.
 With courses like Royal Dornoch, Tain, Brora, and Golspie being no more than two hours away, you might just about be inside the outer extremes of the travel to golf’ isochrones.
 This would be a terrific addition to the Scottish portfolio

 Another possibility might be the western Highlands, Scotland’s fjord coastline.
 The scenery comes tailor-made, but we’re talking about remoteness here.
 If you were able to create a critical mass of courses capable of supporting a three or four night stay, it would stand a chance, but who wants to risk leading this?

 Our St Andrews with Fife Tour probably has the most cliff top options.
 For details …